gitworkflows/devpod/memory-bank/projectbrief.md

-# Project Brief: Gitpod
+# Project Brief: Devpod

 ## Overview
-Gitpod is a developer platform that provides on-demand, pre-configured development environments that automatically integrate with any tool, library, or dependency required for creating software.
+Devpod is a developer platform that provides on-demand, pre-configured development environments that automatically integrate with any tool, library, or dependency required for creating software.
 It enables developers to spin up fresh, automated dev environments for each task, in the cloud, in seconds.

 ## Core Features
 - **Dev Environments as Code**: Define editor extensions and dependencies in a declarative `.devpod.yml` configuration